eed3si9n/herding-cats/docs/05/b.md

 > Let's say that [Pierre] keeps his balance if the number of birds on the left side of the pole and on the right side of the pole is within three.
 So if there's one bird on the right side and four birds on the left side, he's okay.
 But if a fifth bird lands on the left side, then he loses his balance and takes a dive.

-Now let's try implementing `Pole` example from the book.
+Now let's try implementing the `Pole` example from the book.

 ```console:new
 scala> import cats._, cats.std.all._, cats.syntax.flatMap._